 2 years full-time for FdSc

-Upon successful completion of this course you will have the option to join our BSc (Hons) Television Production Technology and top up to a Level 6 qualification.
+Upon successful completion of this course you'll have the option to join our BSc (Hons) Television Production Technology and top up to a Level 6 qualification.

 Confetti Institute of Creative Technologies, Nottingham

 UCAS course code: